 - Designated areas for stockpiling of raw materials must be identified before material is brought onto site.
 No stockpiling is to occur on or near slopes or water resources (must not be located within the buffer area).
 All stockpiling areas must be approved by the ECO before stockpiling occurs. - Erosion control measures including silt fences, low soil berms and/or shutter boards must be put in place around the stockpiles to limit sediment runoff from stockpiles.
-Alternatively, the exposed slopes must drain into small temporary stormwater and silt traps/ponds. - Stockpiles must be demarcated, and bunded, to avoid accidental spillage and runoff. - Stockpiles of topsoil & spoil material must be protected from wind & water erosion. - Stockpiles of earth material may not be located within any storm-water drainage pathways and must be outside of the reach of potential flood waters.
-Stockpiles cannot be within the buffer area. - Stockpiles should not be excessively high, particularly stockpiles sediment, these should not exceed 2m's in height.
+Alternatively, the exposed slopes must drain into small temporary stormwater and silt traps/ponds. - Stockpiles of topsoil & spoil material must be protected from wind & water erosion. - Stockpiles of earth material may not be located within any storm-water drainage pathways and must be outside of the reach of potential flood waters.
+Stockpiles cannot be within the buffer area. - Stockpiles should not be excessively high, particularly stockpiles sediment, these should not exceed 2m's in height. - Stockpiles must not be located within 50 metres of the edge of the wetland.